markaltmann/markaltmann.github.io/_posts/2020-04-13-Portfolio-Rebalancing.md

 ---
 ## Portfolio Rebalancing

-When you have your asset portfolio in your brokerage depot, you will probably want to rebalance your portfolio once in a while.
-The motivation is to uphold your risk distribution in your portfolio and follow anti-cyclical investment decisions.
+When you have your asset portfolio in your brokerage depot, you would probably want to rebalance your portfolio once in a while.
+The motivation behind that is to uphold your risk distribution in your portfolio and follow anti-cyclical investment decisions.
+The rationale is that growth equals out over long terms.

-There is a good general overview on Portfolio Rebalancing on [justetf.com](https://www.justetf.com/de-en/academy/what-is-portfolio-rebalancing.html).
+As a good general overview on Portfolio Rebalancing on [justetf.com](https://www.justetf.com/de-en/academy/what-is-portfolio-rebalancing.html).

-Many brokerage companies do offer either automatic rebalancing or giving you that as a feature.
+Many brokers do offer portfolio rebalancing, however that usually comes at a price.
 Couldn't be so hard, i thought myself and created a Google Spreadsheet...

 ### Rebalancing Approaches